 Groote Eylandt Lodge is one of the best places to stay in Arnhem Land if you like to revel in luxury!
 Earning itself four-stars, this seafront property offers guests private chalets with access to a pool, fitness centre and spa.
-If you don’t fancy staying on the island, the Banubanu Beach Resort offers up 4-star glamping luxury back on the mainland.
-These beach-front rooms could easily be mistaken for a modern hotel room, with unbeatable beach views and private sun deck areas.
+Another great option is the Banubanu Beach Retreat which offers up 4-star glamping luxury on Bremer Island.
+These beach-front tents could easily be mistaken for a modern hotel room, with unbeatable beach views from the sun deck!

 Middle (85 to 1250 AUD):